MotWnb/CHATBOT-MotW/README.md

 You can find the python path by typing where python in CMD

-And copy the files under botdata directly to the desktop
+And copy the files under botdata directly to the folder where the program is located